-The school district will use the findings of the evaluation about its parental involvement policy and activities to design strategies for more effective parental involvement, and to revise, if necessary (and with the involvement of parents) its parental involvement policies.
+The school district will use the findings of the surveys, feedback, and evaluation about its parental involvement policy and activities to design strategies for more effective parental involvement, and to revise, if necessary (and with the involvement of parents) its parental involvement policies.
+Schools have provided opportunities for parents and families to engage and have input in their child's education through the special school events added throughout the school year.
+The availability of teachers during planning periods, home/school communicator folders, Remind and accessibility of school administrators whenever possible or by appointment.
 Particular attention is paid to identifying and removing any barriers to greater participation by parents (especially those who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background) in parental engagement activities.